cqframework/mct-ig/input/pagecontent/technical-requirements.md

 ###### Risks

 Any software project carries risks associated with development such as defects, performance issues, version management, and dependency tracking.
-To mitigate these standard risks, the project uses industry-standard development methodologies, tools, and technologies including agile development, github source control and change management, Java, Maven, ReactJS, Yarn, and continuous integration.
+To mitigate these standard risks, the project uses industry-standard development methodologies, tools, and technologies including agile development, GitHub source control and change management, Java, Maven, ReactJS, Yarn, and continuous integration.

 In addition, the Measure Calculation Tool project overall carries risks associated with standards support and adoption, performance concerns associated with population-level data access, as well as policy and governance concerns associated with accessing patient data: